ClickHouse/ClickHouse/docs/en/operations/settings/query-complexity.md

 ## result_overflow_mode {#result-overflow-mode}

 What to do if the volume of the result exceeds one of the limits: ‘throw’ or ‘break’.
-By default, throw.

 Using ‘break’ is similar to using LIMIT. `Break` interrupts execution only at the block level.
 This means that amount of returned rows is greater than [max_result_rows](#setting-max_result_rows), multiple of [max_block_size](../../operations/settings/settings.md#setting-max_block_size) and depends on [max_threads](../../operations/settings/settings.md#max_threads).

+Default value: `throw`.

+Cloud default value: `break`.

 Example: